 What to Expect at TCAP: Surgery Visit

-If your appointment is at a travel or transport location, please make sure your pet is in a hard-sided carrier or kennel.
+If your appointment is at a travel or transport location, please ensure your pet is in a hard-sided carrier or kennel.
 These locations include Azle, Cleburne, Granbury, and Hillsboro.

 If you have a female dog that is actively bleeding during a heat cycle, your pet will be declined for surgery and your appointment rescheduled for a later date.